logseq/docs/db-version.md

 ## New Tags

-NOTE: New tags are currently labeled as tags in the app and do not behave like the previous tags.
+NOTE: New tags are currently labeled as tags in the app and should be backwards compatible with the previous tags.
 These `new tags` are also known as classes, types or supertags.
 Feedback is welcome on names for `new tags`.

 To create your first new tag:
 * Open [Search](https://docs.logseq.com/#/page/search) and type `#NAME` where NAME is new tag name.